 The intrinsic, directional forces which work against Placewire ever becoming a success

 - People hate new stuff!
 Most people download zero new phone apps a month.
 Instagram alone has at least three different feeds to worry about following now.
 The news is filled with strife and tragedy.
-At this point many people greet the news of some new information thing as they would an invitation to receive gavage.
+At this point many people greet the news of some new information thing as they would an invitation to have their eyebrows shaved.

 - It has the chicken and egg problem, in that it needs content creators to adopt it in order to attract content consumers, but why would a creator take the trouble if there’s no apparent audience?